 These Gluten-Free Butternut Squash Ravioli in Brown Butter Sage Sauce may seriously be the best things I’ve ever made.
 And I gotta tell ya, I really didn’t have high hopes for these puppies.

-First of all, I’ve never made ravioli from scratch and expected a total disaster.
-Which almost happened.
-Oh don’t you worry – you’ll see plenty in this post of me getting ready to climb up to the roof and take a swan dive, figuring it’d be easier to just end it all than try to finish this recipe.
+First of all, if you’ve never made ravioli from scratch you might think it’s impossible or expect a total disaster.
+I know I did.
+Oh don’t you worry – you’ll hear plenty in this post of the first time I made them, of me getting ready to climb up to the roof and take a swan dive, figuring it’d be easier to just end it all than try to finish this recipe.

 And the deliciously flavorful butternut squash ravioli filling?
 You’ll whip it up in no time.
 I will hold your hand and make sure you don’t jump.
 We’ll be fine, I promise.
 Here we go.